davidralphlewis/binaryephemera/_notes/Sideways.md

   - films
 ---

-Film by [[Alexander Payne]], mostly about wine but actually about depression, and how you shake yourself out of it.
+Film by [[Alexander-Payne]], mostly about wine but actually about depression, and how you shake yourself out of it.